Characters: Kingdom Hearts Disney Villains

-- Non-Standard Character Design: Along with Barbossa, he is one of the only two live-action villains to be featured in the series.
+- Non-Standard Character Design: Along with Barbossa and Sark, he is one of the only three live-action villains to be featured in the series.

 - Not Quite Dead: Same situation as Frollo, he was not defeated in the real version of The Grid, so he could be back in later installments.

 - Only One Name: Unless his acronym name could be counted as three, he's like most programs in this respect.